sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 ---

  * What's a city in Europe?
- * What's vegetable did you eat yesterday?
+ * What vegetable did you eat yesterday?
  * Who is the worst Hollywood director?
+ * What was your worst childhood injury or illness?
  * Name a one-hit wonder musical group.
- * What's a shop where women buy clothing?
+ * Name a shop where women buy clothing.
  * What's something you buy at a hardware store?
  * What's my mother's favourite TV show?
+ * What do kids find when turning over stones in a garden?
+ * Name something people believe in that isn't real.

 Attribution
 ---